Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Abstract

 \section{Abstract}

-Using a large quarterly macroeconomic dataset over the period 1960Q1-2017Q4, this paper documents the usefulness of selected financial ratios from the housing market and firms' aggregate balance sheets for predicting GDP in the United States over multi-year horizons.
-A house price-to-rent ratio adjusted for the business cycle and the liabilities-to-income ratio of the nonfinancial noncorporate business sector provide the best in-sample fit and out-of-sample forecasts of cumulative GDP growth over horizons of 1-5 years, outperforming all other predictors as well as popular high-dimensional forecasting models and forecast combinations.
+Using a large quarterly macroeconomic dataset for the period 1960-2017, we document the ability of specific financial ratios from the housing market and firms' aggregate balance sheets to predict GDP over medium-term horizons in the United States.
+A cyclically-adjusted house price-to-rent ratio and the liabilities-to-income ratio of the nonfinancial noncorporate business sector provide the best in-sample and out-of-sample predictions of GDP growth over horizons of 1-5 years, based on a wide variety of rankings.
+Small forecasting models that include these indicators outperform popular high-dimensional models and forecast combinations.
+The predictive power of the two ratios appears strong during both recessions and expansions, stable over time, and consistent with well-established macro-finance theory.